 Shleifer and Vishny (1997, (p.737)) argue that "corporate governance deals with the ways in which suppliers of finance to corporations assure themselves of getting a return on their investment."
 Corporate governance has to protect investors' interest.
 It has to monitor on how managers manage the resources, to make sure the managers' work is not divergent with shareholders' interests.
-It is expected that corporate governance mechanism minimise earnings management.
-One of elements of corporate governance is audit committee.
+It is expected that corporate governance is audit committee.
 Audit committee function is to oversee financial statement process (Klein, 2002).
 Therefore, it is expected that audit committee minimise earnings management.
 Previous studies shows that audit committee has a negative effect on earnings management (Klein, 2002; Lin et al., 2015; Siagian and Tresnaningsih, 2011).
 Audit committee is able to lower accrual earnings management.